Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Board your coach for a ride through the Po Valley and the wine country of northern Italy.

 Have a look at the city immortalized by Shakespeare's Romeo and Juliet.
-Verona is still surrounded by 16th-century walls, which surround the Centro della Città, full of narrow alleys and arcaded passageways.
+Verona's 16th-century walls still surround the Centro della Città, full of narrow alleys and arcaded passageways.

 Proceed to the magical city that called itself "The Most Serene Republic of Venice" during its Golden Age.